The Civil Resolution Tribunal and strata disputes

 The event triggering the dispute must have occurred within BC in order for the CRT to be able to hear it.

-The CRT is not able to decide certain disputes.
-Some of these will need to be filed in the B.C.
+The CRT is not able to decide some types of strata disputes.
+Some strata disputes will need to be filed in the B.C.
 Supreme Court.
-Some disputes may not be valid legal claims at any court or tribunal.
+And some strata disputes may not be valid legal claims at any court or tribunal.

 The CRT cannot decide matters that affect land, such as: